prestsoftware/prest/docs/src/notation/datasets.rst

 A **general dataset** in this case consists of a finite collection of **menus** from `X` and the **choices** observed at these menus.

-Datasets of this kind can be further distinguished between datasets with or without default/status quo options.
+Datasets of this kind can be further distinguished between those with or without default/status quo options.

 General datasets without default/status quo options
 ===================================================